Signs of Winter

 Coyotes and other predators spend their days now hunting for all those tasty mice, voles, gophers, and ground squirrels, often listening for them traveling along their runs and trackways through the grasses below the snow cover.
 Weasels, otters, and badgers can variously be spotted searching for, swimming after and digging up their favored “snacks.”
 Short-tailed and long-tailed weasels are busy investigating brush and rock piles, hunting for ground squirrels, mice, pack rats and pika.
 Otter hunt along and in the water all winter, and most of all the mustelid family, truly seem to love ice and snow.

-Interestingly, January 3 is Earth’s perihelion, the point at which we are actually closest to the sun in our yearly orbit—so, no, despite what many think, winter is cold because we are pointing away from the sun, due to the relative “backward” 23 degree tilt of our planetary axis now, and not because we are farther from the sun.
-January 3-4 will bring the Quadrantid meteor shower, although the recent full moon on December 30 will diminish earlier evening viewing opportunities.
-The January 28 full moon is often called the “Wolf Moon” across many northern cultures, because, ironically it’s a pretty good time for wolves (and our coyotes) to find food, as winter-killed animals increase in number.
+The Earth’s perihelion, the point at which we are actually closest to the sun in our yearly orbit comes in early January.
+Despite what many think, winter is cold because we are pointing away from the sun, due to the relative “backward” 23-degree tilt of our planetary axis now, and not because we are farther from the sun.
+Early January also brings the Quadrantid meteor shower.
+The January full moon is often called the “Wolf Moon” across many northern cultures, because, ironically it’s a pretty good time for wolves (and our coyotes) to find food, as winter-killed animals increase in number.

 Throughout the month, the first plants start reappearing, most notably the Junipers now becoming brighter green again.
 You may have noticed that they turn a sort of gray/green/brown in the fall as the light wanes as their chlorophyll retreated from the scaly leaves.
 New shoots of perennials, and even some early blooming annuals, will begin popping up after warmer spells and on warmer, sunnier slopes and ridges.
 Some of the first blooms to appear are the smaller lomatiums, or desert parsleys.
 While the flowers appearing now often aren’t especially big, they can be very beautiful if you get down and look closely.
 Some wetland plants will now begin greening up as well, sprouting from the cold mud below the ice as it recedes.